 The choices of seafood were endless.
 We started with raw oysters from Louisiana that reminded us of the ones Rich used to dig out of Great Bay in New Hampshire.
 Plump, silky hogans as a friend of ours calls them.
 “Hogan” he would shout when he found a particularly large one while digging out on Monomoy Island off of Cape Cod.
 There’s nothing like shucking oysters and cherrystones and eating them right there on the beach where you found them, with a shot of hot sauce and a cold beer.

 We sat at a long picnic table with a group of people and immediately struck up a conversation, sharing anecdotes of our travels and reviewing the food choices we had made as we were all planning to go back for more.
-Crab cakes, fishing off Cape Cod, seared tuna, Lake Michigan, fried catfish, coconut shrimp, fly fishing in Idaho, fish tacos, conch fritters.
+The conversation bounced around: crab cakes, fishing off Cape Cod, seared tuna, Lake Michigan, fried catfish, coconut shrimp, fly fishing in Idaho, fish tacos, conch fritters.
 Paul Harvey meets Anthony Bourdain.

 We had all lived in Colorado at one time or another and agreed it was beautiful.
 “Hard to make a living there though,” one man said.
 “Wages aren’t so good, living is expensive, and you can’t eat scenery.”